Jump To Navigation

 Wrongful Discharge of Executive and Professionals

-Neff Law Firm P.A.'s, skilled Minnesota wrongful discharge lawyers have years of experience representing executives who have been wrongfully discharged from their employment.
-The firm's highly respected Minneapolis wrongful firing attorneys have for many years represented executives in a number of different fields including manufacturing, medical services, insurance, banking, and investment.
+Neff Law Firm PA's, skilled Minnesota wrongful discharge lawyers have years of experience representing executives who have been wrongfully discharged from their employment.
+The firm's highly respected Minneapolis wrongful firing attorneys have for many years represented executives in a number of different fields including gender discrimination, age discrimination, sex harassment, wage theft, severance, breach of contract, whistleblower retaliation, manufacturing, medical services, insurance, banking, and investment.

 Confidential Meeting

-For an appointment to meet to discuss your situation, please call Neff Law Firm, P.A.'s, scheduling telephone number of (952) 831-6555.
+For an appointment to meet to discuss your situation, please call Neff Law Firm, PA's, scheduling telephone number of (952) 831-6555.
+All meetings will be held in our Edina, MN office, located at One Corporate Plaza, Suite 165, Edina, MN 55435.

 Tell us about your case.